silentTester/hotel-booking-journey/README.md

 - Chrome driver
 - Java 1.8

-I did not use any Acceptance Criteria test framework(e.g Cucumber, Yatspec).
+- I did not use any Acceptance Criteria test framework(e.g Cucumber, Yatspec).
-Tests are written using JUnit in a BDD style.
+- Tests are written using JUnit in a BDD style.
-A DDD style package structure is created to make tests easier to maintain and read.
+- A DDD style package structure is created to make tests easier to maintain and read.
-The tests are set to run against Chrome in headless mode for speed.
+- The tests are set to run against Chrome in headless mode for speed.
-I have attempted to implement the Journey pattern for the tests.
+- I have attempted a Journey style pattern for the tests.

 **OBSERVATIONS:**